AlecM33/Werewolf/README.md

 **Note:** in the development environment, cookies are stored using sessionStorage (vs. localStorage in production).
 This makes it a lot easier to create/run test games, as you can join as different people in different tabs.

-Have a question that isn't covered here?
-Email me at <a href="mailto:play.werewolf.contact@gmail.com?Subject=Werewolf App" target="_top">play.werewolf.contact@gmail.com</a>

 ### CLI Options

 These options will be at the end of your run command following two dashes: `npm run start:dev -- [options]`.